-23 Bill smoothing (SRC)
+2223 Bill smoothing (SRC and EPA)

-- (1) Despite clauses 20 and 21, a retailer may, in respect of any 12 month period, provide a small customer with bills based on an estimation under a bill smoothing arrangement if and only if: - (a) the amount payable under each bill is initially the same and is set on the basis of the retailer's initial estimate of the amount of energy the customer will consume over the 12 month period; and - (b) that initial estimate is based on the customer's historical billing data or, where the retailer does not have that data, average usage of energy by a comparable customer calculated over the 12 month period; and - (c) in the seventh month: - (i) the retailer re-estimates the amount of energy the customer will consume over the 12 month period, taking into account any actual meter readings or actual metering data and relevant seasonal factors; and - (ii) if there is a difference between the initial estimate and the re-estimate of greater than 10 per cent, the amount payable under each of the remaining bills in the 12 month period is to be reset to reflect that difference; and - (d) at the end of the 12 month period, the meter is read or metering data is obtained and any undercharging or overcharging is adjusted under clause 30 or 31. - (2) The explicit informed consent of the small customer is required for the retailer's billing on the basis referred to in subclause (1).
+- (1) Despite clauses 20 and 21, a retailer may, in respect of any 12 month period, provide a small customer with bills based on an estimation under a bill smoothing arrangement if and only if: - (a) the amount payable under each bill is initially the same and is set on the basis of the retailer's initial estimate of the amount of energy the customer will consume over the 12 month period; and - (b) that initial estimate is based on the customer's historical billing data or, where the retailer does not have that data, average usage of energy by a comparable customer calculated over the 12 month period; and - (c) in the seventh month: - (i) the retailer re-estimates the amount of energy the customer will consume over the 12 month period, taking into account any actual meter readings or actual metering data and relevant seasonal factors; and - (ii) if there is a difference between the initial estimate and the reestimate of greater than 10 per cent, the amount payable under each of the remaining bills in the 12 month period is to be reset to reflect that difference; and

+- (d) at the end of the 12 month period, the meter is read or metering data is obtained and any undercharging or overcharging is adjusted under clause 30 or 31. - (2) The explicit informed consent of the small customer is required for the retailer's billing on the basis referred to in subclause (1)(1). - (3) Application of this clause to standard retail contracts